flatironinstitute/nemos/CONTRIBUTING.md

         ```

-        To run doctests, use the following command:
+        To run doctests on a text file, use the following command:

         ```
-        python -m doctest -v path-to-your-text-file/file.md
+        python -m doctest -v path-to-your-text-file/file_name.md
         ```

     This command will find and run all doctests within the source files under `src/nemos/`.
 Be sure to test your doctests locally before committing any changes to avoid errors.